 1992 - Restoration began in earnest to bring the original building back to life through the leadership of Bill Goldsberry who organized a dedicated team of volunteers.
 Leland Smith volunteered to help oversee the many outside contractors.
 It took 15 tons of plaster to repair the deteriorated interior and DuPont reproduced the original carpet.
 A list of the citizen volunteers who donated their time and money is in a place of honor at the Poncan Theatre.

-On March 28th the Poncan Theatre Company "actors" presented the first annual "Taste and Tasteless" performance as a fund raiser (this production is now an annual event for the theatre).
+On March 28th the Poncan Theatre Company "actors" presented the first annual "Taste and Tasteless" performance as a fundraiser.

 1993 - The theatre hosted a community telethon as a fund raiser.
 WBBZ employees commemorated the station's first broadcast in 1927 from the Poncan Theatre stage.
 Dave May and Joe Anderson were emcees.
 Cable ONE, KPNC, KLOR, and KIXR radio stations also participated (ironically, in 2010 TEAM radio (KPNC and KLOR), owned by Bill Coleman, will broadcast from new studios in the Poncan Theatre West wing).